Earwax Removal Survey

 If your child is a hearing aid user we will offer regular reviews until they leave full time education.
 We’re able to offer advice when your child moves into the Adult hearing aid service or moves away to another area.
 If your child’s hearing aid is faulty, please contact the Audiology Department and we will endeavour to arrange a repair appointment within two working days.
 If your child’s ear moulds need replacing, we will endeavour to offer an appointment for ear impressions within one week of your request.

 Community support services

-If your child wears a hearing aid or has specific hearing problems, the team can put you in contact with the Sensory and Communication Support Team (S&CST), Bedford Borough or the Harlington Area School Trust (HAST) Team in Central Bedfordshire.
-A teacher from one of these teams will be assigned to visit you and your child, either at home or nursery when they are very young or at school as they get older.
+If your child wears a hearing aid or has specific hearing problems, the team can put you in contact with the Sensory and Communication Support Team in Beds Borough, or the Children’s Services Hearing Impairment Team in Central Bedfordshire.
+A teacher from one of these teams will be assigned to visit you and your child, either at home or nursery when they are very young, or at school as they get older.

 The service aims to help adults with learning disabilities access appropriate sight and hearing assessments in an environment suitable for their needs.
 It supports people to use their sight and hearing, use aids and adaptations and maximise the use of their senses.
 The service is run by SEPT (South East Essex Partnership University Foundation Trust).